mgwalker/mudz.me/breads/Sausage Rolls.md

 sticky.
 Pour the dough out onto a floured surface and knead for about 5 minutes or until smooth.

-Place the kneaded dough in a lightly oiled bowl, cover, and place in the refrigerator.
-Allow to rise overnight.
+Place the kneaded dough in a lightly oiled bowl, cover, and allow to rise for 1 hour.
+Alternatively, place in the refrigerator and leave to rise overnight.

 Grease or line a baking sheet with parchment paper.
 After the dough has risen, punch it down and pull off 8 even-sized pieces.
 In your hands,